ec57/SCADA_FIRMWARE/README.md

 # SCADA_FIRMWARE
-A repo for SCADA module capstone project.
+A repository for the SCADA module capstone project software and documentation.

 SETUP:  Enter 'https://dl.espressif.com/dl/package_esp32_index.json' into the “Additional Board Manager URLs” field in Arduino IDE File > Preferences.
 In Arduino IDE: Tools > Board > Boards Manager… Search for ESP32 and press install button for the “ESP32 by Espressif Systems“ .
 For more information see: https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/ .